-New Zealand is a young country, in both geological and human terms.
+New Zealand is a young country in terms of its human history.

-In fact, New Zealand was the last habitable place in the world to be discovered.
+New Zealand was the last large and livable place in the world to be discovered.

-First to arrive were ancestors of Māori.
-These first settlers probably arrived from Polynesia between 1200 and 1300 AD.
-They discovered New Zealand as they explored the Pacific, navigating by ocean currents and the winds and stars.
-In some traditions, the navigator credited with discovering New Zealand is Kupe.
+The first people to arrive in New Zealand were ancestors of the Māori.
+The first settlers probably arrived from Polynesia between 1200 and 1300 AD.
+They discovered New Zealand as they explored the Pacific, navigating by the ocean currents, winds and stars.

 The first Europeans

-A surprisingly long time - 127 years - passed before New Zealand was visited by another European, Captain James Cook.
-He came in 1769 on the first of three voyages.
+A surprisingly long time passed — 127 years — before New Zealand was visited by another European.
+The Englishman Captain James Cook arrived here in 1769 on the first of 3 voyages.

-The term 'Māori' didn't actually exist until the Europeans arrived.
-It actually means 'ordinary' and Māori used it to distinguish themselves from the new, fair skinned settlers.
+The term 'Māori' did not exist until the Europeans arrived.
+It means 'ordinary' and Māori used it to distinguish themselves from the new, fair-skinned European settlers.

-Meanwhile, the South Island settlements prospered.
-Sheep farming was established on extensive grasslands, and Canterbury became the country’s wealthiest province.
-Gold was discovered in Otago in 1861, and then on the West Coast, and helped make Dunedin New Zealand’s largest town.
+Meanwhile, in the South Island settlements things were going very well.
+Settlers set up sheep farms on the extensive grasslands and Canterbury became the country’s wealthiest province.
+Gold was discovered in Otago in 1861 and then on the West Coast, helping to make Dunedin New Zealand’s largest town.

 In the 1870s, the government helped thousands of British people start a new life in New Zealand.
 Railways were built and towns sprang up or expanded.

-In 1882, the first shipment of frozen meat made it successfully to England.
-Exporting meat and butter and cheese (chilled) became possible and New Zealand became a key supplier for Britain.
+In 1882, the first shipment of frozen meat from New Zealand made it successfully to England, proving that exporting chilled meat, butter and cheese was possible.
+New Zealand became a key supplier to Britain.